Reynolds (1992) identifies this photograph as showing a Thatcher Glass employee finishing bottles at the Saugus plant in 1955.

 Corporate History of Thatcher Glass

 Webmaster's note: The Saugus plant, located in a series of buildings erected from 1954 to 1965 at 25655 Springbrook Ave., was one of nine Thatcher Glass manufacturing facilities around the country.
-After Thatcher quit, the Springbrook Avenue complex was named the Saugus Industrial Park, and individual spaces were leased out.
+After the company went bankrupt in 1985, the Springbrook Avenue complex was partially bulldozed (see below) and reborn as the Saugus Industrial Park, with individual spaces leased out.

 Thatcher Glass Manufacturing was originally incorporated as Thatcher Manufacturing in New York in 1889.
 In 1905 it was the first company to make milk bottles by automatic machinery.
 In 1920 Thatcher sold an issue of ten-year 7 percent convertible sinking fund mortgage gold bonds to finance the purchase of three glass companies: Travis Glass Company, Essex Glass Company, and Lockport Glass Company.
 It also purchased the common stock of Woodbury Glass Company and the milk bottle business of J.T. & A. Hamilton Glass Company.
 After these acquisitions, Thatcher was manufacturing approximately 50 percent of the milk bottles in the United States and over 115 million condiment bottles per year.
 It produced milk bottles by owning the exclusive use of both the Owens bottle machine and the Hartford-Fairmont machine.
 By 1925 the annual manufacturing capacity of the plants, located in states extending from Illinois to Massachusetts, was 150 million milk bottles.